Cosmicflows-4: Introduction

 \section{Introduction}

 is a program to compile galaxy distances and parse observed velocities into components due to the expansion of the universe and residuals due to gravitational interactions.
-The fundamental interest is to derive inferences regarding the large scale structure of the universe from galaxy test particle peculiar motions.
+Our fundamental interest is to derive inferences regarding the large-scale structure of the universe from galaxy test particle peculiar motions.
 This fourth release of the program follows those of \citet{2008ApJ...676..184T, 2013AJ....146...86T, 2016AJ....152...50T}.

 Contributions to the {\it Cosmicflows} program have come from work within our collaboration and from the literature.
 We consider methodologies that have been tested and have physical bases that are reasonably well understood.
 It is as great a consideration, though, that there be large overlaps between contributions.
 A sample with distances to only a few objects cannot confidently be meshed within a common scale so is not very useful.